hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: MCMC Sampling

 \subsection{MCMC diagnostics}

-Two questions naturally arise when analyzing a length $N$ Markov chain $[\mathbf{m}_1,\ldots,\mathbf{m}_{N}]$ produced by MCMC.
+Two questions naturally arise when analyzing a length $I$ Markov chain $[\mathbf{m}_1,\ldots,\mathbf{m}_{I}]$ produced by MCMC.
 First, has the chain converged to the stationary distribution?
-Second, what is the statistical efficiency of the chain?
-Most theoretical guarantees are asymptotic and it is important to quantitatively answer these questions when employing finite-length MCMC chains.
-Based on these considerations, this section describes the diagnostics implemented in MUQ-hIPPYlib to check the convergence and statistical efficiency of high dimensional MCMC chains.
+Second, what is the statistical efficiency of the chain, that is, how many independent samples does the chain have that actually contribute to the accuracy of Monte Carlo estimators?
+Most theoretical guarantees are asymptotic, and it is important to quantitatively answer these questions when employing finite-length MCMC chains.
+Based on these considerations, this section describes the diagnostics implemented in hIPPYlib-MUQ to check the convergence and statistical efficiency of high-dimensional MCMC chains.